mateusz-przybyla/Capstone-Project-4_Book-Notes/README.md

 ![](./readme/new_book_form.jpg)

-- Selected cover from the available covers with completed fields:
+- Selected cover from the available covers with fields completed by the user:

 ![](./readme/chosen_cover.jpg)